Vet-Approved Diarrhea Treatments

 Diarrhea is not a disease; it is a symptom of a dysfunction of the gastrointestinal tract (GIT).
 In simple terms, diarrhea in dogs is caused by something that hinders the intestine’s ability to absorb or secrete water.
 Here are some of the causes of diarrhea in dogs:

-When associated with bad food or food-borne pathogens, diarrhea serves to rapidly remove pathogens from the GIT before they have a chance to be absorbed and cause more damage.
+When associated with bad food or food-borne pathogens, diarrhea serves to rapidly remove pathogens and their toxins from the GIT before they have a chance to be absorbed and cause more damage.

-Occasional diarrhea is to be expected in dogs.
+Occasional diarrhea isn’t a big suprise in dogs.
 Mild bouts of diarrhea will often resolve within two to four days on their own or with simple home remedies (see below).

 Most of the time, diarrhea is caused by dietary indiscretion (eating too many treats, garbage, or table scraps) or stressful circumstances and is self-resolving.